bitrix24/b24restdocs/api-reference/lists/elements/lists-element-get.md

-# Get Parameters of an Element or List of Elements lists.element.get
+# Get parameters of an element or a list of elements lists.element.get

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing — we will fill it in shortly.

 {% endnote %}